 Unless illustrating an issue regarding the treatment of animals by a third party, images of restrained animals or captive animals cannot be entered.
 Full disclosure of all information relating to how, when and where the image was taken should be included in your image caption.
 The Jury will then ascertain whether the species featured is, as far as reasonably possible, living a free and wild existence.

 We appoint a panel of judges and a chair to evaluate all entries.
 Each submission is reviewed anonymously.
 Judging comprises two rounds.
 During the second round, images will undergo an authenticity check to ensure the entry complies with our rules and ethics.
 The panel will be looking for photographic excellence, artistic merit, relevance to themes of biodiversity and sustainability, freshness of composition, technical proficiency, innovation, narrative form and ethical practice, so this should be reflected in all submissions.

 For all categories: digital files must be submitted as JPEGs, saved at a high quality setting of at least 8 in Photoshop, Adobe RGB (1998), and at 1920 pixels along the longest dimension.
 No borders, watermarks or signatures should be included.

-Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking using multiple exposure taken at the same location at the same time, are permitted providing that they are reported within the caption and comply with the Competition’s principles of authenticity so do not misrepresent the reality of nature.
+Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking and multiple exposure taken at the same location at the same time, are permitted providing that they are reported within the caption and comply with the Competition's principles of authenticity, and so do not misrepresent the reality of nature.

 Adding or removing objects (eg animals, animal parts, plants or people) is not permitted.